 Findings - The steady growth and seriousness of harms caused by psychoactive substance disorder worldwide indicate the importance of considering a different approach: harm prevention.
 Harm prevention is a multipronged approach comprising all concerted efforts by civil society, the government, and the private sector, to use prevention, rehabilitation and treatment to eradicate the harm that substance use disorder exacts upon individuals and communities.
 The harm prevention approach is evidence-based and incorporates current biomedical and psychosocial research on drug addiction and its predictors.
 Why do we need a multipronged approach?
 Four decades of research show that the problem of psychoactive substance use disorder requires comprehensive and multipronged solutions.
-Focusing only on individual addicts ignores the drug-promoting sociocultural environment, the multifactorial nature of drug addiction, and the pathway to addiction.
+Focusing only on individual addicts ignores the drug-promoting socio-cultural environment, the multifactorial nature of drug addiction, and the pathway to addiction.
 The pathway towards substance addiction comprises biological, psychological and sociocultural dimensions and follows three stages: misuse, abuse and addiction.
-Examining why individuals enter this path and proceed along it, research demonstrates that the biological, psychological and sociocultural dimensions of substance addiction are interlinked, and that young individuals and those with a genetic predisposition to drug addiction are particularly vulnerable.
+Examining why individuals and sociocultural dimensions of substance addiction are interlinked, and that young individuals and those with a genetic predisposition to drug addiction are particularly vulnerable.